Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

 \begin{proposition} For all sequences of bins $\sigma$ and all integers $s',\ell' \geq 0$, $R(\sigma,s',0) = OPT(\sigma,s',0)$ and $R(\sigma,0,\ell')$ $= OPT(\sigma,0,\ell')$. \end{proposition}

-Thus, if $R$ and \opt both run out of \Ls at the same time or they both run out of \Ss at the same time, while having items of the other size remaining, then they will use the same set of bins and, hence, have the same cost.
+Suppose that $R$ and \opt both run out of \Ls at the same time or they both run out of \Ss at the same time.
+If they have items of the other size remaining, then, by Lemma \ref{lemma-reasonable}, they have the same number remaining.
+By feasibility, they have used the same set of bins and, by Proposition \ref{oneitem}, they will use the same set of bins for the remaining items.
+Thus, they have the same cost.

 The following four lemmas describe the relationship between the costs incurred by $R$ and \opt when one of them has run out of one size of items.
+We begin with the case where \opt is the first to run out of something and it runs of \Ls.

 \begin{lemma} For all sequences of bins $\sigma$ and all integers $s',\ell' \geq 0$,\\ $R(\sigma,s',\ell') \leq \OPT(\sigma,s'+2\ell',0) + \ell'(2S-3).$ \end{lemma} \begin{proof} by induction on $s'$ and $\ell'$.